sultaniman/django-userapp/README.md

 ### Links
 See <http://userapp.io> for full api documentation of Userapp.

 ### TODO

 1. Add more tests,
 2. Add more readme,
-3. Bring more Userapp features
+3. Bring more Userapp features,
+4. Sync Userapp permissions and features